discordeno/discordeno/website/docs/desired-properties.md

 Discordeno does expose the customized type according to your desired properties in the `bot.transformers.$inferredTypes` object, inside this property you'll find all the types to be used in your functions / variables etc.

 :::info
-The value `bot.transformers.$inferredTypes` only exists in typescript.
+The property `bot.transformers.$inferredTypes` only exists in typescript.
 It will be `undefined` if tried to access at runtime, as it is not intended to provide any value at runtime, and only intended to be used alongside the `typeof` operator in typescript.
 :::

 ### Example